JohnGiorgi/mathematics-for-machine-learning/index.md

 1. The new basis vectors are orthogonal to each other, i.e. \\(\hat{b_1} \cdot \hat{b_2} = 0\\)
 2. We know the position of \\(\hat{b_1}\\) and \\(\hat{b_2}\\) in the space defined by \\(\hat{e_1}\\) and \\(\hat{e_2}\\).

 > We can still change basis even when the new basis vectors are not orthogonal to one another, but for this we will need matrices.
+See later parts of the course.

 Lets define \\(\hat{b_1}\\) and \\(\hat{b_2}\\) in the space defined by \\(\hat{e_1}\\) and \\(\hat{e_2}\\):